zachmccabe/briars/docs/notes.md

 I keep the camera close by -- either stowed in a Loksak bag in my pocket, or in a small Pelican case alongside my tools.
 It’s probably obvious but electronics don’t like sweat, dust or having fence posts dropped on them.

 There have been a handful of times that I've brought out a "big" camera to get a pre-planned shot.
-Generally, though, if it doesn't fit in my pockets, I don't bring it out.
+Generally, though, if the photo gear doesn't fit in my pockets, I don't bring it out.

 ### Light

 Sometimes I wait for better light.
 Sometimes bring light with me.

 I keep a collapsible reflector in my car but I've only used it once.
-Cows hate that thing.
+Cows really hate that thing.
 Camera flash also spooks them.
-Both cattle and snakes are more willing to accommodate continuous light.
+Both cattle and snakes are more willing to accommodate continuous light, though.

-For quick closeups, I always carry a small flashlight with high-CRI output.
+For quick closeups I carry a small flashlight with high-CRI output.
 This light still irritates some critters, e.g. cicadas, caterpillars and scorpions.
 To the best of my judgement, I always prioritize the creature's welfare.
 Sometimes this means walking away without a photo.